This training is designed for professionals who have completed ME-CL1 and taught a minimum of one 8-week program using the ME-CL curriculum.

 - acknowledge their teaching strengths and recognize areas that need strengthening in the facilitation of mindful meditations and eating exercises

-This intensive, experiential program is intended for professionals wishing to further their teaching skills in mindful eating and supportive mindfulness-related practices in their one-on-one clinical practice and/or into group work in which eating, food and body are aspects or the central focus.
-Whenever possible this program will be tailored to the needs of the participants and their input will be solicited.
+This intensive, experiential program is intended for graduates of ME-CL1 who have taught at least one 8-week ME-CL-based program and who wish to further their teaching skills in mindful eating and supportive mindfulness-related practices.
+Whenever possible this training will be tailored to the needs of the participants and their input will be solicited.

-The program is designed for clinicians in mental health or healthcare fields and clinicians-in-training in these fields whose interests lie in teaching from a mindfulness stance that understands eating and food as gateways to self-awareness, understanding and better health.
+The training is designed for clinicians in mental health or healthcare fields and clinicians-in-training in these fields those interests lie in teaching from a mindfulness stance that understands eating and food as gateways to self-awareness, understanding and better health.

 It is our experience that successful delivery of mindful eating skills requires teachers to have a commitment to an ongoing, daily mindfulness meditation practice.
 To this end we have created recommendations for acceptance to this training.

-- Applicants must have taught a minimum of one 8-week mindful eating program drawn from either ME-CL or an equivalent mindful eating professional training program.
+- Applicants must have taught a minimum of one 8-week mindful eating program based on the ME-CL protocol.

 Mindfulness Practice: Based upon the foundational assumption that the only true teaching of mindfulness comes out of regular and systematic personal practice, this training is steeped in mindfulness practice.
 Early morning and evening practice sessions are a crucial component of the training itself and will include a variety of mindfulness practices including sitting meditation, mindful movement, and mindful walking and body meditations.
 Selected meals will be taken in silence, some being designated as mindful eating practice sessions.
 Several evenings will include silence from the conclusion of evening practice until breakfast the next morning, and a half-day guided retreat will be provided.

-Group Size: In order to facilitate the individualized and intensive nature of both mindfulness and mindful eating and teaching skills, the training will be limited in size to 25 participants with a minimum of 2 experienced teachers to keep the student-to-teacher ratio low and the learning environment intimate and direct.
+Group Size: In order to facilitate the individualized and intensive nature of both mindfulness and mindful eating and teaching skills, the training will be limited in size with a minimum of 2 experienced teachers to keep the student-to-teacher ratio low and the learning environment intimate and direct.

 The utilization of mindful eating in a clinical context is a burgeoning area of study and practice in the mental health and healthcare fields.
 The number of research articles, books and popular press articles on the topic is growing exponentially and the demand for quality professional training in these practices and techniques is growing each year.
-To help meet that need, this and other mindfulness trainings are being offered through the UCSD Center for Mindfulness, as well as at other sites across the country and around the world.
+To help meet that need, ME-CL 1 & 2 are being offered through the UCSD Center for Mindfulness, as well as at other sites across the country and around the world.

 Continuing Education Credits

 Psychologists: This program is sponsored by UC San Diego Center for Mindfulness.
 The UC San Diego Center for Mindfulness is approved by the American Psychological Association to sponsor continuing education for psychologists.
 The UC San Diego Center for Mindfulness maintains responsibility for this program and its content.
-This course offers (TBA) hours of credit.
+This course offers 24.0 CE credit.

 California licensed MFTs, LPCCs, LEPs, LCSWs: This activity is an approved continuing education program by the American Psychological Association.
-(TBA) contact hours may be applied to your license renewal through the California Board of Behavioral Sciences.
-For those licensed outside California, please check with your local licensing board to determine if APA accreditation meets their requirements.
+24.0 CE credit may be applied to your license renewal through the California Board of Behavioral Sciences.
+For those licensed outside California, please check with your local licensing board to determine if CE credit is accepted.

-Nurses: UC San Diego Center for Mindfulness is approved by the California Board of Registered Nursing, Provider Number CEP16351, for (TBA) contact hours.
+Nurses: UC San Diego Center for Mindfulness is approved by the California Board of Registered Nursing, Provider Number CEP16351, for 28.5 contact hours.

-Dietitians: Course meets the qualifications for (TBA) hours of continuing education credit for Dietitians as required by the Commission of Dietetic Registration.
+Dietitians: Course meets the qualifications for 24.0 hours of continuing education credit for Dietitians as required by the Commission of Dietetic Registration.